Wrapper function for calculating the predictive distribution model's

 confcons does not mean installing ROCR automatically.
 If you

-need AUC and maxTSS (i.e., parameter 'goodness
+need AUC and maxTSS (i.e., parameter 'goodness' is set to

-), you should install ROCR or install confcons along
+TRUE), you should install ROCR or install confcons along

 with its dependencies (i.e., devtools::install_github(repo =

-"bfakos/confcons", dependencies = TRUE)
+"bfakos/confcons", dependencies = TRUE)).

 References